Science Communications & Marketing Mgr

 - Build and maintain relationships with academic, research, technical and administrative staff in order to encourage them to identify and share content and evidence for celebration and success.

 - Carry out market research, stakeholder and competitor analysis to inform the positioning of the Faculty, its academic Schools and the Institute of Sustainability.

 - Contribute to the Faculty’s events programme, helping to ensure maximum value is derived from the resources deployed.

 - Manage and develop the Marketing and Communications Officer.
 This involves setting objectives, overseeing and reviewing workload and progress.

 - Engineering Biology, Blue-Green Cities and Green Infrastructure

 - Video on Cyber Physical Systems Lab at Science Central

-I am a specialist in Science Communication, but communicate university research more broadly through communications and marketing support via the Institute for Sustainability, that focuses on interdisciplinary research in sustainability across all three faculties.
+I am a specialist in Science Communication, but communicate university research more broadly through communications and marketing support for the Institute for Sustainability, that focuses on interdisciplinary research in sustainability across all three faculties of Newcastle University.

 - Densmore Alexander, Cherry Brett.
 After the shaking: the secondary hazards of earthquakes.
 Geography Review 2014, 27, 10-13.